Naqeeb1124/abdelrahman-portfolio/_projects/12-simplex-method-implementation/index.md

+---
+title: "12-simplex-method-implementation"
+description: "Report on simplex method: math background, algorithm, case studies in transportation optimization and production scheduling.  "
+---
 # Implementation and Analysis of the Simplex Method for Linear Programming

-## Overview
-Report on simplex method: math background, algorithm, case studies in transportation optimization and production scheduling.

 ## Institution
 Zewail City for Science and Technology